 Ironically, he knew a lot about Haida, and Haida about him in return.

 Haida left because he realized that despite all of the signs, Tsukuru was never going to realize his feelings.
 Like Kuro, he needed to walk away.
 Haida is shy—it’s not a surprise he doesn’t say anything directly.
 We watched him struggle with that as he stood inside of Tsukuru’s room.
 (I wonder about the injury on Haida’s neck, if he once said something to the wrong person.)
 And he did make a move—they slept together.
-But Tsukuru was oblivious the next morning.
+Who knows what it seemed like from his end, if he believed there was consent or not (I like to think he did, but we can’t know).
+Ostensibly, Tsukuru was awake enough to see him but oblivious the next morning, convinced it was a dream despite the evidence otherwise.
 Imagine being in Haida’s position.
 It’s no wonder he left for ten days, and eventually forever.